An introduction to CAFM systems

 In addition, CAFM tools are recognised for their incorporation of CAD (Computer Aided Design) and BIM (Building Information Modelling) functionality.
-This visual realisation can offer significant benefits in understanding the layout of a building, plotting maintenance routes and optimising the use of space in a structure.
+This visual realization can offer significant benefits in understanding the layout of a building, plotting maintenance routes and optimizing the use of space in a structure.

 The origins of CAFM